 Heidi has worked in both the private and public sector, most recently as the Deputy Director of Operations and Services for Washington Technology Services (WaTech).
 While at WaTech, Heidi was responsible for strategic direction of operations, budget, IT services, employee engagement and stakeholder relationships.

 She also spent two years as the Chief Information Officer for the Liquor and Cannabis Board, assisting in the transformation of regulating Marijuana.

 Before coming to state government, Heidi spent 20 years in the banking industry.
 It was there that she gained a keen understanding of customer centric ideals and practices.
 She held positions in both Information Technology and Human Resources.

 Heidi has a bachelor’s degree in Psychology from Washington State University.

-John Ryser is the Senior Assistant Director of Operations for Revenue.
-He oversees the Audit, Compliance, Special Programs, Taxpayer Services and Taxpayer Account Administration divisions.
+Alyson Fouts is the Senior Assistant Director of Operations for Revenue.
+She oversees the Audit, Compliance, Taxpayer Services, and Taxpayer Account Administration divisions.

 Gil Brewer, Senior Assistant Director of Tax Policy